harningt/atomun-mnemonic/README.md

 This library will follow the guidelines set forth in [Semantic Versioning 2.0][SemVer2.0]

+Public APIs not marked with @Beta are considered under the purview of the versioning rules.

+@Beta items follow the attached documentation to the annotation, shortly put:

+> Do not rely on this to exist in the future as it is not "API-frozen".
+> It may change functionality or be removed in any future release.

 ## License

 This library is covered under the [Apache 2.0 license][Apache2.0] as indicated in the LICENSE file.